Mazurel/Modbus/README.md

 # STATUS

-Currently Modbus Core is fully functional and (I belive) it doesn't have bugs.
+Currently Modbus Core is fully functional and (I belive) it doesn't have any bugs.

+API for it is in progress.

 Modbus Communication is working *currently* only for linux, it works well on TCP, not tested on Serial.